Roger Charles Sullivan: Biography

 In 1902, Sullivan and his chief partner, John P. Hopkins, achieved control of the Illinois state committee.
-This formed a base for a long-running rivalry with Mayor Carter H. Harrison, (who was forced out of office in 1905, and returned in 1911) Sullivan was elected to the Democratic National Committee in 1906.
+This formed a base for a long-running rivalry with Mayor Carter Harrison IV, (who was forced out of office in 1905, but returned to office in 1911) Sullivan was elected to the Democratic National Committee in 1906.
 This signaled his replacement of Hopkins (who retired from active politics) as leader of the faction.
 He engaged in a long-running feud with William Jennings Bryan that vaulted him to greater national prominence during the first decade of the twentieth century.
 The feud stemmed supposedly from Bryan's alleged belief that Sullivan's election to the national committee had been engineered through fraudulent means (which was not true), but in reality it was based in Bryan's long-term antipathy to Sullivan that originated in the Chicago Democratic being a leader of the Gold Democrats, who opposed the Great Commoner in 1896 with their own candidate, Illinois' John M. Palmer.
 Bryan's feud with Sullivan endured for decades, but he was never able to significantly undercut the Chicago's leaders power.

 Their rivalry climaxed in the 1912 Democratic national convention when Sullivan, working with others, was successful in thwarting Bryan's attempt to deadlock the convention and thus secure the nomination himself.
 Sullivan played a critical role in delivering the nomination to Woodrow Wilson at the party's convention in Baltimore.
 He switched the votes of the Illinois delegation from Champ Clark of Missouri to Wilson on the 43rd ballot despite the fact that Clark won the state's primary by over one hundred thousand votes.
 While Clark blamed Bryan and not Sullivan for his loss, historians such as Charles Link have credited northern urban bosses such as Sullivan, Tom Taggart of Indiana and Charles Murphy of New York for Wilson's victory.
 It was said (though much that is "said" about the convention is questionable) that Sullivan and Indiana boss Thomas Taggart forged a deal with one of Wilson's aides in a Baltimore hotel room while all three men were clad in their pajamas; the deal allegedly involved putting Thomas Marshall on the ticket as vice president in exchange for the Indiana and Illinois delegations throwing their support to Wilson.
 When Clark lost, it was the first time a Democrat failed to obtain the party's nomination after securing a majority of the votes of the delegates in the convention since Martin Van Buren was denied the nomination in 1844.